samirelanduk/atomium/README.rst

     >>> pdb.model.get_chain_by_id("A").residues[0]
     <Residue (VAL)>

-Chains inherit from ``ResiduicStructure`` and ``ResiduicSequence`` and so have methods for retrieving residues:
+Chains inherit from :py:class:`.ResiduicStructure` and :py:class:`.ResiduicSequence` and so have methods for retrieving residues:

-    >>> pdb.model.get_chain_by_id("A").get_residue_by_id(23)
+    >>> pdb.model.get_chain_by_id("A").get_residue_by_id("A23")
     <Residue (ASN)>
     >>> pdb.model.get_chain_by_id("A").get_residue_by_name("ASP")
     <Residue (ASP)>
     >>> pdb.model.get_chain_by_id("A").get_residues_by_name("ASN")
     {<Residue (ASN)>, <Residue (ASN)>, <Residue (ASN)>, <Residue (ASN)>, <Residu e (ASN)>, <Residue (ASN)>}
+    >>> pdb.model.get_chain_by_id("A").get_sequence_string()
+    'VMNRLILAMDLMNRDDALRVTGEVREYIDTVKIGYPLVLSEGMDIIAEFRKRFGCRIIADFKVADIPETNEKICR
+    ATFKAGADAIIVHGFPGADSVRACLNVAEEMGREVFLLTEMSHPGAEMFIQGAADEIARMGVDLGVKNYVGPSTRP
+    ERLSRLREIIGQDSFLISPGGETLRFADAIIVGRSIYLADNPAAAAAGIIESI'

 Like pretty much everything else in molecuPy, chains are ultimately atomic structures, and have the usual atomic structure methods for getting mass, retrieving atoms etc.

-The Residue objects themselves are also atomic structures, and behave very similar to small molecules.
+The :py:class:`.PdbResidue` objects themselves are also atomic structures, and behave very similar to small molecules.

 Pdb Small Molecules
 ~~~~~~~~~~~~~~~~~~~

 Many PDB files also contain non-macromolecular objects, such as ligands, and
 solvent molecules.
-In molecuPy, these are represented as Small Molecule objects.
+In molecuPy, these are represented as
+:py:class:`.PdbSmallMolecule` objects.

 There's not a great deal to be said about small molecules.
 They are atomic
 structures, so you can get their mass, get atoms by name/ID etc.